doy/rbw/README.md

 repository](https://archlinux.org/packages/extra/x86_64/rbw/).
-Alternatively, you can install [`rbw-git`](https://aur.archlinux.org/packages/rbw-git/) from the AUR, which will always build from the latest master commit.
+Alternatively, you can install [`rbw-git`](https://aur.archlinux.org/packages/rbw-git/) from the AUR, which will always build from the latest `main` commit.

 ### Debian/Ubuntu